ge3224/fcc/rwd/cp2-tribute-page/essay.md

 # Noel Sickles

-It was a routine task, ghost work for a comic strip offered by the Associated Press Feature Service to member newspapers in 1933, to be completed on time in the name and style of the strip's author.
+It was routine ghost work for a comic strip offered by the Associated Press Feature Service to member newspapers in 1933, to be completed on time in the name and style of the strip's author.
 AP's new twentysomething hire, Noel Sickles, was to get it done—before deadline, daily.